Everybody wants to rank high in Google because ranking high leads to more organic traffic.

 What about going incognito?

 Using an incognito browser tab solves the issue of personalization based on browsing history, but it doesn’t solve anything else.
+To see also : How to Write a Great Listicle Post in 10 Steps.
 Your IP address remains visible, so Google will still personalize the search results based on your location and inferred language.

 For example, here’s that “how to make flapjacks” search in an incognito tab: